Osteoarthritis in Dogs

 What tests are used to diagnose Osteoarthritis in dogs?

-Imaging, such as radiography (x-rays) or CT, is the gold standard for diagnosis as this allows changes in the joint to be directly assessed.
+Imaging, such as radiography (x-rays) or CT, is the ideal method of diagnosis as this allows changes in the joint to be directly assessed.
 Occasionally, a sample of fluid is removed from the joints for analysis (called a “joint tap”).
 Sometimes anaesthesia is not advisable due to other health problems, so an assumed diagnosis is made based on consistent symptoms.
 In these cases, a positive response to treatment can also help confirm the diagnosis.

 How is Osteoarthritis treated?

-There are many aspects to successfully treating arthritis.
-As a progressive disease it can only be managed, rather than cured, but good management aims to keep pets comfortable and mobile, and slow down progression.
+There are many aspects to successfully treating Osteoarthritis.
+As a progressive disease it can only be managed, rather than cured, but good management aims to keep pets comfortable and mobile as well as slowing down progression.
 Generally, several management options are required to see an effective difference; while some treatments must be prescribed by a vet, you can also make many changes at home to help.

 Weight management

-It is well demonstrated in both people and animals that obesity has a negative effect on arthritis.
-Not only does carrying extra weight increase pressure on the joints, but fat tissue releases inflammatory markers that increase joint inflammation.
+It is well demonstrated in both people and animals that obesity has a negative effect on Arthritis.
+Not only does carrying extra weight increase pressure on the joints, but fat tissue releases inflammatory chemicals that increase joint inflammation.
+Altering your dog's diet may help them to lose some of the excess weight and therefore put less strain on their joints.

 Home adaptations

-Covering slippery floors with a non-slip surface, limiting or preventing access to stairs, replacing worn beds with padded orthopaedic beds, and ensuring your pet rests somewhere away from cold draughts can make a surprising difference to your pet’s ability to manage day-to-day life comfortably.
+Try to make it as easy as possible for your pet to move around the home; changes could include covering slippery floors with a non-slip surface, keeping floors clear of mess so pets aren’t stepping around things, limiting or preventing access to stairs, or using ramps if stairs are unavoidable.
+Replacing worn beds with padded orthopaedic beds, ensuring beds are readily available downstairs, and encouraging your pet to rest somewhere away from cold drafts, can make a surprising difference to your pet’s ability to manage day to day life comfortably.

 Exercise modulation

 Every dog is different, but generally multiple shorter walks are better tolerated than a single long walk.
+Often, stiffness sets in after a rest so skip later walks if your dog seems worse.
 Consider the terrain (uneven ground can be harder to navigate with sore joints), and plan routes to end before your dog shows signs they are struggling.
 High intensity exercise, such as chasing a ball, should also be stopped.
+Maintaining a regular baseline level of exercise is recommended as continued mobility is important for joint health.

 Complementary therapies

 These include physiotherapy, acupuncture, osteopathy, and laser therapy, amongst others.
-There is poor regulation of many of these practices, so always speak to your vet about whether they recommend a specific practitioner.
+They can be a great accompaniment to other therapies, however there is poor regulation of many of these practices, so always speak to your vet about whether they recommend a specific practitioner.
 Complementary therapy should never be administered without signed permission from your vet, as they are not all suitable for every pet.

 Nutraceuticals